ventus-ag/docs/_docs/coretasks/Services.md

 route each connection to port 8080 of one of the pods matching the app=kube label selector.

-2) Create the service by posting the file using command:
+2) Create the service by using next command:
 - `kubectl create -f kube-svc.yaml`.

 ![](../../assets/img/services/new_service_created.png)